-A very interesting approach is presented by Wainer in [14].
-The author developed a general language for describing simulation models that allows decoupling the model description from the simulation engine used for model execution.
-The objectives of Wainer's work - flexibility and ability to rapidly develop simulation models - are close to our goals.
+A very interesting approach is presented by Wainer [13].
+The author developed a general language for describing simulation models that allows decoupling model description from the simulation engine used to execute the model.
+The objectives of Wainer's work - flexibility and the ability to rapidly develop simulation models - are similar to our goals.
 His approach is, however, based on discrete-event cellular automata and directed towards vehicle-centric low-level traffic simulations.

-A common attribute of the majority of simulations of ICT-powered transport systems is that these simulations were developed from scratch using general-purpose programming languages (most often C++ or Java).
+A common attribute of the majority of simulations of ICTpowered transport systems is that these simulations were developed from scratch using general-purpose programming languages (most often C++ or Java).
 There are exceptions - [5] and [6] used the MATSim simulation framework [1] for evaluating car sharing and collective taxi schemes, respectively.
-Furthermore, in [11] the authors used the general-purpose AnyLogic simulation toolkit to model a taxi sharing scheme in Lisbon.
-In all of the above cases, however, model developers faced considerable difficulties expressing and implementing required model behaviour using their chosen toolkit; this resulted in long development times and/or reduced fidelity of implemented models.
+Furthermore, Martinez [10] used the general-purpose AnyLogic simulation toolkit to model a taxi sharing scheme in Lisbon.
+In all of these cases, however, model developers faced considerable difficulties expressing and implementing required model behaviour using the chosen general toolkit; this resulted in long development times and/or reduced fidelity of implemented models.